 Join Us on a Yellowstone Winter Tour

 The team at Jackson Hole Wildlife Safaris offers premier tours to choose from in Yellowstone, specifically in the winter.
-On our 7-Day Yellowstone Revealed tour, our expert guides will take you to places such as Old Faithful and Mammoth Hot Springs.
-You’ll travel through the park interior to fully enjoy the solitude of winter.
+In partnership with our sister company in Bozeman, Yellowstone Safari Company, you’ll travel through the park interior to fully enjoy the solitude of winter.

-We also offer 3-day Wolves and Winter Tours which offers you the chance to visit the northern areas of Yellowstone National Park to photograph wolves, coyote, fox, bald eagles, golden eagles, elk, bison, bighorn sheep, mule deer, pronghorn and mountain goats.
+We offer a 3-day Wolves and Winter Tour which offers you the chance to visit the northern areas of Yellowstone National Park to photograph wolves, coyote, fox, bald eagles, golden eagles, elk, bison, bighorn sheep, mule deer, pronghorn and mountain goats.
 Additionally, we’ll visit Paradise Valley, Mammoth Hot Springs, the Blacktail Plateau, Little America and, of course, the famous Lamar Valley.

 Our commitment to sustainability…